johnrigsby1970/MMONavigator/README.md

 * Execute MMONavigator.exe.
 As mentioned above, you will be told the program should not be trusted.
 This program is not signed with a code signing certificate.
 Trust it or not.
 That is up to you.
 Inspect and compile the code yourself from this repository if you do not want to trust the compiled program.
 100% of the code is open source and available.
 * The reason for the prompt is that the compiled code is not signed with a certificate.
-What that means is that its technically
+What that means is that it is
 * possible a hacker could alter it after it is built.
 If it is signed, a hacker cannot do that.
 * The program is built and directly uploaded to GitHub.
 Unless the hacker can break in to GitHub, the code is safe.
 * A certificate costs $600 per year.
 This software is currently free to use.
 One that is signed will cost money.